oslabs-beta/Argometrics/README.md

   <a target="_blank"><img alt='KEDA' src='https://img.shields.io/badge/KEDA-100000?style=for-the-badge&logo=KEDA&logoColor=white&labelColor=000000&color=2F61D3'/></a>

 # Argometrics
-Argometrics is an open source product that allows users togit  visualize the health of their local kubernetes clusters.
+Argometrics is an open source product that allows users to visualize the health of their local Kubernetes clusters.
 With Prometheus and Grafana scraping and displaying metrics from our cluster, our application visualizes key metrics such as pod and container health, prometheus health, and performance and usage from the cluster in real time.
+Argometrics allows users to change between clusters at the click of a button, making it easy to monitor all clusters in one location.

 ![image info](./public/landingPage.gif)
 ![image info](./public/apiServer.gif)
 ![image info](./public/kubeStateMetrics.gif)
 ![image info](./public/nodeExporter.gif)

-# PREREQUISITE
+# Prerequisites
-- our application works with local kubernetes clusters.
-Please have a local cluster configured with some type of Kuberenetes implementation (Docker Desktop recommended)
+- Our application works with local kubernetes clusters.
+Be sure to have a local cluster configured with some type of Kuberenetes implementation (Docker Desktop recommended)

-- please install helm as well
+- Install helm
-    - you can install on brew using `brew install helm`
+    - You can install on brew using `brew install helm`.

-# SET-UP
+# Set-Up
-- `helm install prometheus prometheus-community/kube-prometheus-stack`
+- `helm install prometheus prometheus-community/kube-prometheus-stack`.
-    - this command deploys prometheus and grafana on said local cluster
+    - This command deploys Prometheus and Grafana on your local cluster.

 - `kubectl patch ds prometheus-prometheus-node-exporter --type "json" -p '[{"op": "remove", "path" : "/spec/template/spec/containers/0/volumeMounts/2/mountPropagation"}]'`
-    - this command is for users running on Docker Desktop
+    - This command is for users running on Docker Desktop.

-# USEFUL HELM AND K8 COMMANDS
-- `helm list`
-- `helm repo list`
-- `kubectl --namespace default get pods -l "release=prometheus"`
-- `kubectl get secret --namespace {namespace} {podname} -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`

-# PORTING FORWARD
+# Porting Forward
 - `kubectl port-forward -n default {prometheus podname} {port}`
     - ex: `kubectl port-forward -n default prometheus-prometheus-kube-prometheus-prometheus-0 9090`
 - `kubectl port-forward -n default {grafana podname} {port}`
     - ex: `kubectl port-forward -n default prometheus-grafana-85978cf69c-29dw9 3000`

-# HOW TO CHANGE GRAFANA SETTINGS VIA GRAFANA CONFIG
+# How To Change Grafana Settings Via Grafana Config
-- use kubectl get deployment
+- `kubectl get deployment`
-    - find the deployment associated with prometheus and grafana
+    - Find the deployment associated with Prometheus and Grafana

-- kubectl edit configmap {deployment}
+- `kubectl edit configmap {deployment}`
-    - opens up vi file of prometheus/grafana configmap
+    - Opens up vi file of Prometheus/Grafana configmap
     - add this code under grafana.ini
          ```
         [security]